-- file an application for graduation no later than October 1 of their senior year for graduation in January, May, or August of that academic year and have a conference with the Registrar.
+- file an application for graduation no later than October 1 of their senior year for graduation at the end of Block 5, in May, or in August of that academic year and have a conference with the Registrar.
 By filing this application for graduation, students formally declare their desire to be graduated during that academic year and register how they wish their name to appear on their diploma.
 Once the student has applied for graduation, an official audit of all credits earned and in progress will be conducted by the Registrar.
 The Registrar will inform the student and her or his academic advisor(s) of the requirements to be completed.
-No further check is made by the Registrar until after the start of the student's last term at Cornell.
+No further check is made by the Registrar until after the start of the student's last Block at Cornell.
 The student, therefore, is responsible for fulfilling the conditions stated on the audit given to her or him and for consulting the Registrar before changing any of the courses for which he or she was registered at the time the audit was done.
 Students who will be off campus during all or part of their senior year must reconfirm their status and credits with the Registrar at least one month before Commencement.

 - complete all the requirements for their degree program prior to Commencement, and settle their financial obligations to the College before the Monday preceding Commencement.
 Even though a student may complete the required work immediately following Commencement or during the succeeding summer, her or his degree will not be conferred nor a diploma awarded retroactively.